unhurdle/creative-installer/Documentation/BlueSky/README.md

 Kris:

 My current idea is that I'd try to collect information, any information that is relevant to the making of installers.
 As far as I can tell, everyone has more or less different needs, and wants slightly different things from an installer.

 However, the basic ingredients are always pretty much the same; it's just that some people prefer off-the-shelf stuff, some people prefer something 'good enough', some people would use Xojo or Node.js or whathaveyou.

 It does not matter what technology the installer is implemented with, a number of basic things need to be covered, no matter what the technology used.

+Our 'TextExporter' plug-in has installers for Mac and Windows, and I find that maintaining it is a major pain in the behind: updates are far between, and the folders are littered with little readme files to help remind me of all kinds of hairy details that I need to remember to successfully rebuild the installer.
+There must be a better way.

+My current thinking is that I would like to write a cross-platform replacement for extension manager in Xojo, something that's easy to 'feed'.

+Such a tool would not be the end-all for everyone - it's just what I currently think I want/need.
+But in the process, I need to discover lots of information that would be useful for anyone going through a similar process, so I am 'thinking out loud' and putting whatever I find or think here.
+Don't take any of what you read here as 'gospel' - it's more like the incoherent thoughts of a scatterbrain.

 # Aspects